 On May 31, 2016, the US Supreme Court ruled in United States Army Corps of Engineers v.
 Hawkes Co., Inc. that a jurisdictional determination issued by the Corps of Engineers under the Clean Water Act constitutes a final agency action that is judicially reviewable under the Administrative Procedure Act.
-Justice Roberts
+Justice Roberts wrote the decision of

 In the January 20, 2010 Louisiana Register, the Office of Conservation, Louisiana Department of Natural Resources issued a Notice of Intent to amend Statewide Order 29-B to incorporate new rules for the evaluation and remediation of groundwater conditions at exploration and production sites.

 The proposed rules can be found…

 The New Orleans Times Picayune posted a story to their web site on July 3, 2007 at 7:45 PM stating that the Corps of Engineers has formally recommended to Congress that the Mississippi River – Gulf Outlet ("MR-GO") be closed.
 MR-GO is a 60 mile long shipping channel running from the Louisiana coast to the Industrial Canal in New Orleans.
 Construction on MR-GO started in 1958 and was completed in 1968.
 The canal was designed to be 36 feet deep and 500 feet wide.